-Drake Bell’s Ex-Girlfriend Melissa Lingafelt Accuses Him of Abuse In TikTok Video
+Drake Bell’s Ex-Girlfriend Melissa Lingafelt Accuses Him Of Abuse In TikTok Video

 Melissa claimed the abuse became physical and even accused Drake of dragging her down a flight of stairs.

-Melissa added several other TikTok videos to her account that contained messages she claimed to have received in response to her original post from other women who also experienced reported bad behavior at the hands of the former Nickelodeon star said Entertainment Weekly.
+Melissa added several other TikTok videos to her account that contained messages she claimed to have received in response to her original post from other women who also experienced reported bad behavior at the hands of the former Nickelodeon star, wrote Entertainment Weekly.

 On her Instagram story, Melissa declared others knew of Drake’s alleged mistreatment.
 She said she had witnesses and photos to document her statements and concluded she was hopeful that by speaking out, she would give other girls the strength to stand up regarding their interactions with the actor.
 She maintained he had “hundreds” of victims.

-In a series of Twitter posts seen below, Melissa told her followers she did not make the citations against the actor for attention.
+In a series of Twitter posts, Melissa told her followers she did not make the allegations against the actor for attention.

 Come on people.
 And evidence is coming, not that I even need to prove the rest of this.
 Both of his exes came out and made statements.
 More proof for to come, but shame on y’all for forcing me to get proof. https://t.co/MuGTmOcbCZ